Unclean force: Origin

 In Christianity, unclean forces are seen as fallen angels.
 According to apocryphal Christian beliefs, the unclean force is partly created by God, partly by Satan.
-Other of its varieties appear from the so-called "mortgaged dead" - unbaptized children, suicides or those who died another unnatural death (e.g., drowned).
+Others of its varieties appear from the so-called "mortgaged dead" - unbaptized children, suicides or those who died another unnatural death (e.g., drowned).
 People kidnapped by unclean forces (by Leshy, Vodyanoy, rusalki) and children cursed by their parents could turn into evil.
 Children who had been conceived with an unclean force could also become unclean.

 In Croatia, a nečista sila is a phrase used to describe the term hudoba meaning something angry or evil, or the devil, and the legend was that God created all animals but the wolf which was born by hudoba.

 The "masters" of certain loci - Domovoys, Vodyanoys, Leshies, Poleviks (field Domovoy), swamp spirits - are mixed with the image of chort, with "walking" dead people (spirits of the dead).

 Folklorist Lyudmila Vinogradova believes that under different names the contours of one character emerge, and the names change depending on the place of meeting with him.
 Such a generalizing figure, overlapping almost the entire variety of male demonic images, is the cohort in Polesia, as the main embodiment of all unclean forces.

 In Russian mythology, the origin of unclean forces (Domovoys, Leshies, and the like), dating back to the apocryphal legend of the children of Adam and Eve, born after the fall into sin and hidden from God.
 "To show them all to the light of God Adam was ashamed, and therefore he hid them in a hut, a bathhouse, in a rig, in the forest and in the water, and God for this secrecy made it so that the children of the forefather forever and remained in places of concealment, where they live, multiplying like humans".